 When to Visit Scandinavia

-You can visit Scandinavia most any time of the year, although summer with its long nights is the most popular and winter is the most treacherous, in spite of its beauty.
+Visit Scandinavia is possible most any time of the year, although summer with its long nights is the most popular and winter is the most treacherous, in spite of its beauty.
 For this particular itinerary for two weeks in Scandinavia, I recommend a visit in September at the earliest, to ensure you’re able to see the Northern Lights in Iceland.

 Where to Stay in Scandinavia

-Where you stay in Scandinavia depends on where you’re traveling.
+Where you stay in Scandinavia depends on when your Scandinavia itinerary (2 weeks or longer) takes place.
 In Norway and Sweden, I find hotels like Bergen’s Thon Hotel Rosenkrantz and Hellstens Glashus in Stockholm tend to be priced the same as Airbnb apartments that can be cheaper elsewhere.
 In northern Finland, niche accommodation like Kakslautannen Arctic Resort is a once-in-a-lifetime experience.
 Iceland’s guest houses like Guesthouse Carina in Vík and Grund í Grundarfjirdi in Grundarfjordur are more expensive than their simplicity would suggest, but are the only way to go in most of that country.

 How to Get Around Scandinavia